 Requesting an Advance Account

 The PI/PD initiates a request by submitting an Advance Account Request via Cayuse SP.
-All requests must have a valid submitted proposal through OSP, all compliance requests met (e.g., IRB approval, IACUC approval, FCOI), and a high expectation that the project will be awarded.
+All requests must have a valid submitted proposal through OSP, have met all compliance requests (e.g., IRB approval, IACUC approval, FCOI), and include a high expectation that the project will be awarded.

 Establishing an Advance Account and Possible Negotiation Issues and Risk